 11 June 2014 at 1.04pm | Comment on this article

-Our series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
+Our 'How to Stage an Opera' series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
 Here we see how Poulenc's compassionate depiction of a tragic true event inspires a production that places people at its heart.

 Dialogues des Carmélites poses a number of challenges to a director.
 It is composed in short scenes – 'dialogues' – separated by brief orchestral interludes, requiring speedy set changes.
 Its dramatic events are strongly tied to the specific historical setting of the French Revolution.
 And its finale calls for the onstage execution of 17 cast members.